-When outdoor grilling is not in season, an iron skillet (with grill marks if you like) can easily sear a fillet of salmon to perfection.
-Add a chipotle-spiced rub and a chile verde sauce and you have an exquisite Spring dinner.
-Salmon is one of the best proteins you can eat on a low carb or keto diet and this Mexican Grilled Salmon is a natural to pair with a wide range of keto friendly vegetables (think asparagus or fresh green beans).
+When outdoor grilling is not an option, a skillet with grill marks or an indoor grill can do the trick perfectly.
+Add a chipotle-spiced rub and a fresh salsa and you have an exquisite Mexican salmon dinner.
+Salmon is one of the best proteins you can eat on a low carb or keto diet and this dish is a natural to pair with a wide range of fresh (or grilled) vegetables.

 Indoor vs. Outdoor Grilling

 I know grillers think it is heresy to grill inside the house, but honestly I’m just too lazy to do the prep work for grilling outside.
 I know the gas grills are easy, but I find it infinitely easier to use an indoor grill like the Cuisinart Griddler or a grill pan on the stovetop.

 The grill pan shown above in the photo is simply a cast iron pan that makes grill marks on your protein.
 Cast iron cooking is my favorite way of cooking because of the way it holds the temperature.
 I also like that well-seasoned pans are non-stick for the most part.
 Sometimes eggs will stick to the cast iron, so I do use one of the copper non-stick pans for eggs.

 The other problem some people note with grilling indoors is the smoke.
 That is more of a problem with steaks and proteins that take a long time to cook.
 Salmon and fish usually takes less than 7-10 minutes from sear to done and doesn’t emit any smoke that I have noticed.

 The other way to grill effectively (and quickly) indoors is to use one of the pannini-type of indoor grills.
 These cook from the top and bottom at the same time and makes short shrift out of grilling steaks and pork chops.
 Love grill marks on both sides of the meat also!

 Mexican Grilled Salmon adapts easily to low carb or keto